-The kit comprises a motor base, a 950cc rubber drum, 1000gms of mixed-shape corrosion-resistant, stainless steel shot, and 225cc of barrelling compound to keep the drum, the shot, and your work clean.
-1000gms of media is right for the drum size: 500gms isn't enough.
+The kit comprises a motor base, a 950cc rubber drum, 500gms of mixed-shape corrosion-resistant stainless-steel shot, and 225cc of barrelling compound to keep the drum, the shot, and your work clean.

 To look at the pop-up photos, hold your mouse over the zoom buttons below: you don't need to click.

-The kit comprises a motor base, a 950cc rubber drum, 1000gms of mixed-shape corrosion-resistant, stainless steel shot, and 225cc of barrelling compound to keep the drum, the shot, and your work clean.
-It's based on the Evans Junior.
+The kit comprises a CE Marked motor base, a 950cc 135mm x 113mm diameter rubber drum, 500gms of mixed-shape corrosion-resistant stainless-steel shot, and 225cc of barrelling compound to keep the drum, the shot, and your work clean.
+The kit uses the Kimber Allen Evans Junior motor base.

 The motor is rated at 230V-240V 40W, so can use a regular mains socket.
 It's fully-enclosed inside a vented aluminium case rather than, as with some tumblers, exposed at one end: so it's less prone to damage and damp, and takes up less space.

 The barrel revolves on two plastic rollers, one of which is turned by the motor.
-Two roller-balls, one at each end, act as barrel-end-stops which keep it central.
-The nylon-reinforced toothed drive belt can be adjusted my moving the motor slightly.
-However, it's intended to be loose.
+There are two roller-ball barrel end-stops and a nylon-reinforced toothed drive belt which can be adjusted for tension, although it's intended to be loose.

-As you can see in the photo, the 950gm rubber drum uses the full width of the tumbler body, but you can use two smaller 510gm drums at the same time.
-For some types of work there's an alternative 1000gm pro rubber drum which has two vanes inside to help the mixing and tumbling action.
+As you can see in the photo, the 950cc rubber drum uses the full width of the tumbler body, but you can use two smaller 510cc drums at the same time.
+For some types of work there's an alternative 1000cc pro rubber drum which has two vanes inside to help the mixing and tumbling action.

 The instructions for all the tumblers and polishers can be printed here, using the instructions link below the menu bar near the top of the page.